unrealxinfinity/Haskell-Low-Level-Machine/README.md

 With this tree, we can call **"compile"** to compile it into a instruction list.

-We also added the functionality to read the input string from a file so we can simulate the coding experience.
+We also added the functionality to read the input string from a file so we can simulate the coding experience and function creation.
+All the extra functionalities are within the *"Extra.hs"* file